Each year around one in five businesses suffer a major disruption and those with no form of recovery plan have a greatly reduced chance of survival.

-Business Continuity Management (BCM) is a holistic management process that identifies potential threats to an organisation and the impacts to business operations those threats, if realised, might cause.
+BCM is a holistic management process that identifies potential threats to an organisation and the impacts to business operations those threats, if realised, might cause.

-Business Continuity provides a framework for building organisational resilience with the capability for an effective response that safeguards the interests of its key stakeholders, reputation, brand and value-creating activities.
+Business continuity provides a framework for building organisational resilience with the capability for an effective response that safeguards the interests of its key stakeholders, reputation, brand and value-creating activities.

 The benefits of having effective business continuity management in place are:

-- The business will be proactively identifying the impacts of an operational disruption which will increase customer confidence.
+- the business will be proactively identifying the impacts of an operational disruption which will increase customer confidence

-- The business will have in place an effective response to disruptions which minimises the impact on the organisation (and could be a competitive advantage)
+- the business will have in place an effective response to disruptions which minimises the impact on the organisation (and could be a competitive advantage)

-- Business continuity will encourages cross team working and organisational resilience
+- business continuity will encourages cross team working and organisational resilience

-If you do not have a business continuity plan, this 10 minute assessment will help to outline issues you need to consider, in order for you to prepare for an incident should one occur.
+If you do not have a business continuity plan, this ten minute assessment will help to outline issues you need to consider, in order for you to prepare for an incident should one occur.

-How to implement business continuity?
+How to implement business continuity

-In most cases business continuity planning can be done by you or your staff using information freely available on the Internet.
+In most cases business continuity planning can be done by you or your staff using information freely available on the internet.
 With this information you can:

-- Identify your essential resources
+- identify your essential resources

-- Use a ten minute checklist to assess how prepared you are
+- use a ten minute checklist to assess how prepared you are

-- Download free templates, checklists and more
+- download free templates, checklists and more

-- Access business continuity advice
+- access business continuity advice

-- Review case studies of companies who have been affected by major business interruption
+- review case studies of companies who have been affected by major business interruption